treblenaX/INFO314-XMLRPC/README.md

 Your XML-RPC endpoint must support five method names:

-* `add`: it should take zero to any number of `i4` parameters, returning one `i4` result, adding the values together. `add` with 0 parameters should return 0; `add` with 1 parameter should return that original value.
+* DONE -`add`: it should take zero to any number of `i4` parameters, returning one `i4` result, adding the values together. `add` with 0 parameters should return 0; `add` with 1 parameter should return that original value.
 Otherwise, sum all the parameters.
-* `subtract`: it should take two `i4` parameters, returning one `i4` result, subtracting the second from the first.
+* DONE -`subtract`: it should take two `i4` parameters, returning one `i4` result, subtracting the second from the first.
-* `multiply`: it should take zero to any number of `i4` parameters, returning one `i4` result, multiplying the values together. `multiply` with 0 parameters should return 1; `multiply` with 1 parameter should return that original value.
+* DONE -`multiply`: it should take zero to any number of `i4` parameters, returning one `i4` result, multiplying the values together. `multiply` with 0 parameters should return 1; `multiply` with 1 parameter should return that original value.
 Otherwise, multiply all the parameters.
-* `divide`: it should take two `i4` parameters, returning one `i4` result, dividing the first by the second.
+* DONE -`divide`: it should take two `i4` parameters, returning one `i4` result, dividing the first by the second.
 If the second parameter is a `0`, return a `faultCode` of `1` and a `faultString` of "divide by zero".
-* `modulo`: it should take two `i4` parameters, returning one `i4` result, doing the modulo (remainder) operation.
+* DONE -`modulo`: it should take two `i4` parameters, returning one `i4` result, doing the modulo (remainder) operation.
 If the second parameter is a `0`, return a `faultCode` of `1` and a `faultString` of "divide by zero".

 To be more clear about `add` and `multiply`, an `add` of `1, 2, 3, 4` should be 1 + 2 + 3 + 4, or 10, and a `multiply` of 1, 2, 3, 4 would be 1 * 2 * 3 * 4, or 24.

-If anything than an `i4` is passed to any of these endpoints, return a `faultCode` of `3` and a `faultString` of "illegal argument type".
+DONE - If anything than an `i4` is passed to any of these endpoints, return a `faultCode` of `3` and a `faultString` of "illegal argument type".

 ## Client rubric (3 pts)